 So why is the Flamengo youngster by all accounts already gaining so many admirers?
 I’ll give you a run down on Reinier’s talent and ridiculous potential:

 Reinier Jesus – Style of Play

 Normally comparisons to legends at such a young age tend to be naive and ill-thought.
 I COMPLETELY get why he is being compared to the AC Milan.
 He’s like a FIFA regen, I’m not even exaggerating.

 6ft 1 (same as Kaka), Reinier has ridiculous footwork.
 You could’ve guessed without the video, but the speed at which he moves the ball, dancing past defenders from the tightest of spaces.
 Teams know about this and put 4 men on him.
 He still manages to get past.
 Incredible natural ability, coupled with physicality so he’s never bullied off the ball.

 Enough on his freakish and effortless dribbling, let’s talk about end product.
 Most young talents have the ability and to get past their man, but fail to produce at the end of it.
 Adama Traore for instance, although now he’s seriously improving.
 Reinier Jesus is something else.

 Alongside weaving past defenders, his positional sense and footballing IQ looks to be quite high.
 Always aware of where his teammates are and when the keeper is off his line, this Brazilian talent IS something special.
-3 goals in 10 games is good on paper, but it doesn’t tell the full story.
+6 goals and 2 assists in 14 games is excellent on paper.
+But even then, it doesn’t tell the full story.

 Yes compilations of course glamorise him, but the nature of his goals and the way he goes about the game, it’s such a joy to watch.
-No doubt, he’ll be off to a big club soon and whoever gets him will have won the lottery.
+No doubt, he’ll have huge expectations at the Santiago Bernabeu.
+As a neutral, I hope he shines and can set Europe alight.

 For more articles about the beautiful game, follow us on Twitter @TasteofFtbl